mpv-player/mpv/DOCS/man/en/options.rst

     Do not use index present in the file even if one is present.

 --no-audio
     Do not play sound.
-Useful for benchmarking.
+With some demuxers this may not work.
+In those cases you can try ``--ao=null`` instead.

 --no-sub
-    Disables any otherwise auto-selected internal subtitles (as e.g. the Matroska/mkv demuxer supports).
-Use ``--no-autosub`` to disable the loading of external subtitle files.
+    Disables display of internal and external subtitles.

 --no-video
     Do not play video.
 With some demuxers this may not work.
-In those cases you can try ``--vc=null --vo=null`` instead; but ``--vc=null`` is always unreliable.
+In those cases you can try ``--vo=null`` instead.

 --ontop
     Makes the player window stay on top of other windows.
 Supported by video